neilasc4/Google-CyberSecurity-Security-Audit-Lab/README.md

 The following criteria were used to complete the project:

 - Review the Scope, Goals, and Risk Assessment report for Botium Toys, with attention to:
-  - The assets currently managed by the IT department
+  - The assets currently managed by the IT staff
   - The bullet points listed under 'Additional comments' in the Risk Assessment section

 - Review the provided Control Categories document to understand: